SAR-mango/SinESC/README.md

 # Versions
 Regular Semantic Versioning is used for all software components of the project.
 As for PCB designs, Semantic Versioning has been modified.
 Versions only reflect the PCB design since schematic changes directly influence the PCB.
 They are written like so:

-vX.YZ where X and Y are numbers and Z is a letter.
+vX.YZ where X and Y are numbers and Z is a letter. "v" is sometimes omitted.

 If a minor change is made that does NOT require a new stencil or updated BOM, Z is incremented.